Nef vector bundles on a projective space with first Chern class three: Several remarks on Theorem

 Therefore $Z$ lies on the elliptic curve $E$, and $\Coker(\psi)$ is isomorphic to $\mathcal{O}_E(\mathfrak{d})$, where $\mathfrak{d}$ is a divisor of degree zero on $E$; thus $\mathcal{E}$ fits in the following exact sequence

 This implies that $\mathcal{E}$ is nef.
 Finally note that $\mathfrak{d}\neq 0$ since $h^0(\Coker(\psi))=0$. \end{ex}

-We end this section with the following question about some properties of a nef vector bundle $\mathcal{E}$ in the case (16) of Theorem~\ref{c_1=3c_2<8}. \begin{question} How much does the propety that $\mathcal{E}$ is nef impose the structure of the cokernel $E_2^{-1,1}$ of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ in the case (16) of Theorem~\ref{c_1=3c_2<8} ?
-Is the cubic curve $E$ (the support of $E_2^{-1,1}$ in the exact sequence (\ref{EandE(D)}) and (\ref{AlmostNearFinalClassification})) necessarily reduced, irreducible and nonsingular~? \end{question}
+We end this section with the following question about some properties of a nef vector bundle $\mathcal{E}$ in case (16) of Theorem~\ref{c_1=3c_2<8}. \begin{question} Is the support of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ in case (16) of Theorem~\ref{c_1=3c_2<8} necessarily reduced, irreducible and nonsingular~? \end{question}